I'm looking for information about

 Policy On Analgesia in Animals Undergoing Surgery

-This policy has been created to minimize pain and distress to animals undergoing surgical procedures for research, teaching and testing by providing the minimum analgesic duration that is acceptable for various surgical procedures.
+This policy has been created to minimize pain and distress to animals undergoing surgical procedures for research, teaching, and testing by providing the minimum analgesic duration that is acceptable for various surgical procedures.

 Background

-The USDA Animal Welfare Act Regulations require procedures to “be performed with appropriate sedatives, analgesics or anesthetics, unless withholding such agents is justified for scientific reasons, in writing, by the principal investigator and will continue only for the necessary period of time1”, but the assessment of pain and distress in animals is difficult and can be subjective.
-As such, and according to the U.S. Government Principles for the Utilization and Care of Vertebrate Animals Used in Testing, Research, and Training, “unless the contrary is established, investigators should consider that procedures that cause pain or distress in human beings may cause pain or distress in other animals2.”
+The USDA Animal Welfare Act Regulations require procedures to “be performed with appropriate sedatives, analgesics or anesthetics, unless withholding such agents is justified for scientific reasons, in writing, by the principal investigator and will continue only for the necessary period of time”1, but the assessment of pain and distress in animals is difficult and can be subjective.

 Applicability